-Drywall: Finishing an inside corner
+Drywall: Finishing an Inside Corner

 For a professional finish, you have to tape, then wait.

 The average house has as much lineal footage of inside corners as it does flat seams.
 A good system for taping and mudding inside corners improves the look of every room and saves time.
 A quality drywall job starts with careful planning.

 After each coat dries, I use a pole sander with 150-grit paper to knock down bumps or rough spots.
 If you don’t have a pole sander, you could use sandpaper wrapped around a flat wooden block.
 After the final coat, I use 150-grit (or finer) paper and sand more thoroughly.